mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/_index.md

 Even when you choose **Yes**, you can still expose the service to anonymous users.
 For detailed information on allowing anonymous users, see [Anonymous User Role](/refguide/anonymous-users/).

 {{% alert color="info" %}}
-The **Authentication** section of a published OData service is only visible when you have enabled [app security](/refguide/app-security/).
+The **Authentication** section of a published OData/GraphQL service is only visible when you have enabled [app security](/refguide/app-security/).
 {{% /alert %}}

 #### 3.3.2 Authentication Methods {#authentication-methods}